P7h/Coursera__UCSD__Big_Data_Specialization/README.md

 University of California, San Diego created a specialization on Coursera for "Big Data". [https://www.coursera.org/specializations/big-data](https://www.coursera.org/specializations/big-data)

-This repo contains solutions in Spark [both 1.6.x and 2.x] with Scala for a few questions of "Big Data" Specialization.
+This repo contains solutions in Spark 2.x [and where possible even with 1.6.x] with Scala for Spark-specific questions in "Big Data" Specialization.

 All solutions are in [Apache Toree](https://toree.incubator.apache.org/) Jupyter notebooks and in Scala.